belenblndclr/OnTheLandHack/README.md

 * By making and hijacking this process, they draw their vision of their territory and therefore the deplacement and actions they do during their everyday life.
 They <b>Share</b>.
 * But while they were making and sharing their representation, they also find gaps, blanck space, "End of the world" as on of the first participant said.
 They <b>Learn</b>.

 If you liked this idea, join this space, and start wondering.
+I will proposed here a grammar of questioning for you to hijack.
+This is not a place where you can find answers, but you certainly can find help.

 # “Bien vacant”, a third space
 > Open, Shared, Mutable